nidhiramessur/course-journal/README.md

 **Option A:** Download the given APK directly:

-1. Download the APK file as provided here.
+1. Download the APK file as provided.
 2. Open Android Studio and under `Device Manager` create/run a mobile device (Testing was done on the Pixel 3a)
 3. Once the device boots and is turned on, drag and drop the downloaded APK file directly into the emulator screen.
 4. The app should begin to download and appear with a default green Android icon.
 You can now open it and begin.